ueberauth/ueberauth_apple/README.md

 Thank you to [Loop Social](https://github.com/loopsocial/) for the original implementation of this library.

+Thank you to [CodeSandbox](https://github.com/codesandbox/) for updates and maintenance of this library.

 ## License

 Please see [LICENSE](LICENSE) for licensing details.